 What is Thought Leadership?

-There are many types of promotional content your organization can produce – advertising content, blogs, rich content, external thought leadership, white papers, and more.
+There are many types of promotional content your organization or your communications agency can produce – advertising content, blogs, rich content, external thought leadership, white papers, and more.

 While it is implied in the name, “thought leadership” is anything that positions your brand as a thought leader on their specific topic of choice – with one key differentiator.
 Thought leadership is different from advertising because the piece that is positioning you is not from your brand.
 Thought leadership is unique because the article, quote, or byline is hosted on a site that does not belong to your brand.
 This lends way more credibility to your thoughts, opinions, and expertise than anything your brand could possibly put out – and pay for – on its own.
 Why?